Caribbean Princess accidents and incidents

 On April 22, 2010, a 41-year-old male passenger was killed and his wife (aged 37) was seriously injured in call port Oranjestad Aruba.
 The couple was involved in a collision accident, on which their rented ATV crashed head-on into a truck (Dodge Ram).
 The incident occurred on the main road connecting the cruise port with all popular beach resorts on the island.
 The investigation report mentioned that police found drugs in the Dodge.

-On April 1, 2010, the ship experienced a steering issue, causing a 20-degree listing to startboard.
-The incident caused ~1 hour late arrival in the next call port.
+On April 1, 2010, the ship experienced a steering issue, causing a 20-degree listing to starboard.
+The incident caused ~1-hour late arrival in the next call port.
 The vessel sustained interior damages, among which broken glassware and dishes, water draining from swimming pools, flooded interior spaces.

 On February 23, 2010, on a sponsored by Princess Cruises shore excursion in Tortola BVI, the tour bus veered off road, crashed into the embankment and flipped on one side.
 Of all 20 cruise passengers in the bus, 1 man (aged 24) was killed and 2 were seriously injured.
-The injured were ambulanced to a hospital.
-The young man who died was from Rochester NY traveling with his parents.
+The injured were taken by an ambulance to a hospital.
+The young man who died was from Rochester NY travelling with his parents.

 The ship was on 7-night Southern Caribbean cruise from homeport San Juan Puerto Rico.
 The bus driver was charged with dangerous driving.